econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 then even if `ProvisionVpc` is `true` there still won't be any virtual private network resources because `ProvisionVpc` depends on `ProvisionStack`.
-To minimize such situations the template also contains a [rules] section for build time parameter assertion, but pending
+To minimize such situations the template also contains a [rules] section for build time parameter assertion, but pending the resolution of [`cfn-lint` issue #3630] the associated conditions should be considered the source of truth for static analysis-based determination of stack outcomes.

 ## Connect to services through bastion host